 An inoperative vehicle is a vehicle that does not display a current license tag and/or is not equipped with all parts that are required to legally and safely operate on public streets and/or cannot be driven under its own power.
 An inoperative motor vehicle on private property must be stored within a fully enclosed structure completely out of view of the public.

 All vehicles must be parked on an approved surface.
 Parking is permitted for passenger cars and motorcycles on residential lots only on a legal driveway.
 A driveway or parking area must be constructed with approved parking surfaces.

 As of November 1, 2007, owners of property located within the University District and the Downtown area are responsible for removing snow, ice, sleet or freezing rain from the sidewalk adjacent to their property.

-Property owners on corner lots are also required to shovels paths to the nearest crosswaks.
+Property owners on corner lots are also required to shovel paths to the nearest crosswalk.
 Snow should be stored on your property, if possible, or in the parkway between the sidewalk and the street curb.
-Please bear in mind that strets with on-street parking still need access to vehicles and parking meters.
+Please bear in mind that streets with on-street parking still need access to vehicles and parking meters.
 Snow cannot be deposited onto City Streets.
-The preceding information is provided as examples of nuisance violations but it is not intended to be an all inclusive list of every violation.
-For further information please review the city code or consult with an inspector.
+The preceding information is provided as examples of nuisance violations but it is not intended to be an all-inclusive list of every violation.
+For further information please review the City code or consult with an inspector.

 Although voluntary compliance is the ultimate goal in sending a nuisance violation notice, there are times when the property owner does not take immediate action to correct the situation.
 Failure to comply with a nuisance notice will result in City abatement of the violation.
 City contractors will mow overgrown grass and weeds, remove garbage and debris from a property, provide snow removal from sidewalks, or tow inoperative motor vehicles from private property.
 The fees for these services plus an administrative fee is charged to the property owner for the abatement activity.